Motorized & Electric Wheelchairs

 What Are Electric Wheelchairs?

 Electric Wheelchairs are often referred to as power wheelchairs, motorized wheelchairs, electric wheelchair scooters, or simply as power chairs.
 Basically, they are battery-powered motorized chairs on wheels.
 These transports are constructed with a motor, battery, chair, controlling device, and wheels.
 They are designed to enhance the life of mobility patients by allowing them to traverse where ever they need to go.
-Click the following links for specific details about the Types of Electric Power Chairs, How To Select a Power Wheelchair and information about add-on items may be viewed at Selecting Power Chair Accessories.
+Click the following links for specific details about the Types of Electric Power Chairs and How To Select a Power Wheelchair

 Motorized Wheelchairs are especially useful for individuals who can not use a self-propelled or standard wheelchair.
 They may be used for individuals with a need to travel long distances without becoming excessively fatigued.
 They may also aid oxygen patients who use heavy oxygen tanks and prefer to drive with the oxygen secured to the chair or frame.
 These devices provide greater independence and self-reliance for the user.